Phorusrhacidae: Palaeobiology

 All phorusrhacids possessed a large hooked beak and a relatively large skull.
-The bones of the beak were tightly fused together, making the beak more resilient to force from the front to back direction, thus suggesting that it could cause a great amount of harm through pecking, but earlier studies indicate relatively weak bite force quotients.
-This has led some to argue phorusrahcids were poorly suited to tackle larger prey due to them being unable to effectively inflict damage without repeated blows, forcing them to rely largely on relatively tiny prey like small rodents; however, similar cranial and cervical adaptations combining relatively weak bite forces with resistance to vertical and front-to-back stresses also exist in machaidorontine felids, other sabre-toothed mammalian carnivores, and various allosauroid non-avian theropods, animals generally considered predators of larger herbivores, and later studies have found phorusrhacids to have had far greater bite forces than assumed previously.
+The bones of the beak were tightly fused together, making the beak more resilient to force from the front to back direction, thus suggesting that it could cause a great amount of harm through pecking, but earlier studies indicated relatively weak bite force quotients.
+This has led some to argue phorusrachids were poorly suited to tackle larger prey due to them being unable to effectively inflict damage without repeated blows, forcing them to rely largely on relatively tiny prey like small rodents; however, similar cranial and cervical adaptations combining relatively weak bite forces with resistance to vertical and front-to-back stresses also exist in machaidorontine felids, other sabre-toothed mammalian carnivores, and various allosauroid non-avian theropods, animals generally considered predators of larger herbivores, and later studies have found phorusrhacids to have had far greater bite forces than assumed previously.
+Both of these factors have led to larger phorusrhacids being once again viewed as predators of larger mammals in most recent research, while small phorusrhacids with much less robust skulls were likely small-prey specialists.